Motion

 following is a quick and dirty way to resume replication, if the error

-that appears in the output of SHOW SLAVE STATUS\G
+that appears in the output of SHOW SLAVE STATUS\G indicates that

 replication stopped at a specific record.